-Limb length discrepancy may be diagnosed as an infant, in childhood, or later in life, depending on the cause.
+Limb length discrepancy may be diagnosed as an infant, while growing, or later in life, depending on the cause.
 With a leg length discrepancy, one leg is shorter than the other when hips are level.
 Since problems with the hip (such as a loose joint) or back (scoliosis) can make one leg appear shorter – even when both are equal in length – diagnosis relies on a combination of physical examination and x-ray analysis.
 Although there are differing opinions on how to measure leg length, the standard workup for limb length discrepancy is a thorough physical examination, including watching the patient walk and run.
 Additionally, the surgeon performs a three-joint standing x-ray analysis or an x-ray scanogram to determine the actual length of the legs.
-During the x-ray imaging, a long ruler is put in the field of view so an accurate measurement of each leg bone can be taken to determine how big the discrepancy is (or will be if a child is still growing), and this helps determine the best treatment plan.
+During the x-ray imaging, a long ruler is put in the field of view so an accurate measurement of each leg bone can be taken to determine how big the discrepancy is, and this helps determine the best treatment plan.
 Consult a healthcare professional who specializes in limb length discrepancy >

 How are Limb Length Discrepancies Treated?